Provincial Attestation Letter request process

 As announced by the Government of Canada, a Provincial Attestation Letter (PAL) will be required by most undergraduate students to apply for a study permit.
 There are some exemptions to the requirement of a PAL.
 If you have questions about these exemptions or about applying for your study permit, you can connect with an immigration advisor at Memorial University.

-4. The NL Government will review the request and issue a PAL if appropriate.
-Memorial University’s Admissions Office will forward the PAL to the student via email.
+Memorial University will submit a PAL request for admitted international students to the Newfoundland and Labrador (NL) Government.
+The NL Government will review the request and issue a PAL if appropriate.
+Memorial University will forward the PAL to the student via email.
+Memorial University may reach out to students for additional information if needed for the PAL request.

-Applicants for the spring (May) 2024 semester who are concerned about the timeline for obtaining a study permit may wish to consider requesting an application deferral to the fall (Sept) 2024 semester.
-The deadline to request an application deferral is May 6, 2024.
-Deferral requests should be sent to admissions@mun.ca.
+Applicants who are concerned about the timeline for obtaining a study permit may wish to consider requesting an application deferral to the next semester.

 Frequently Asked Questions